Algebraic Laws for True Concurrency: Conclusions

 \section{Conclusions}

 { }

 Now, let us conclude this paper.
 We try to find the algebraic laws for true concurrency, as a uniform logic for true concurrency \cite{LTC1} \cite{LTC2} already existed.
-There are simple comparisons between Hennessy and Milner (HM) logic and bisimulation equivalence as the uniform logic and truly concurrent bisimulation equivalences, the algebraic laws \cite{ALNC}, $ACP$ \cite{ACP} and bisimulation equivalence, as truly concurrent bisimulation equivalences and \emph{what}, which is still missing.
+There are simple comparisons between Hennessy and Milner (HM) logic for bisimulation equivalence and the uniform logic for truly concurrent bisimulation equivalences, the algebraic laws \cite{ALNC}, $ACP$ \cite{ACP} for bisimulation equivalence, and \emph{what} for truly concurrent bisimulation equivalences, which is still missing.

 Following the above idea, we find the algebraic laws for true concurrency, which is called $APTC$, an algebra for true concurrency.
 Like $ACP$, $APTC$ also has four modules: $BATC$ (Basic Algebra for True Concurrency), $APTC$ (Algebra for Parallelism in True Concurrency), recursion and abstraction, and we prove the soundness and completeness of their algebraic laws modulo truly concurrent bisimulation equivalences.
 And we show its applications in verification of behaviors of system in a truly concurrent flavor, and its modularity by extending a new renaming operator and a new shadow constant into it.